csc-training/sscc-qc-basic/tutorial1/README.md

 Click **Start Job** at the bottom right

-* For this tutorial, the default 1 minute interval to ping Mahti for the job status is ok, but for actual production jobs, that could be increased to e.g. 1 hour.
+* For this tutorial, the default 1 minute interval to ping Puhti for the job status is ok, but for actual production jobs, that could be increased to e.g. 1 hour.
 The status can always be refreshed manually.
 This job should finish in seconds.

 !["Refresh view"](../screens_20/11.png "upt")